yehia67/documentation/node-software/0.1/iri/how-to-guides/run-an-iri-node-in-docker.md

 ## Step 2.
 Run the IRI

-You can configure the node by passing [configuration options](../references/iri-configuration-options.md) to the `run` command as flags.
+You can configure the node by passing [configuration options](../references/iri-configuration-options.md) to the `run` command.

-1. Run the IRI with the `-p` flag to specify the API port
+1. Run the IRI with the `-p` option to specify the API port

     ```bash
     docker run --name iri iotaledger/iri:latest --remote true -p 14265
     ```

     If you want to save your configuration options in an IRI configuration file, you must pass the path to that file along with the `-c` flag.
-For example, if you save a config.ini file in the `/path/to/conf/config.ini` on your Docker host, then add `-c /path/to/conf/config.ini` to the DOCKER RUN command.
+For example, if you save a `config.ini` file in the `/path/to/conf/config.ini` on your Docker host, then add `-c /path/to/conf/config.ini` to the `docker run` command.

     :::info:
-    If you built the IRI Docker container from the source code, you must change the value of the `-name` flag to `iri iri:latest`.
+    If you built the Docker container from source, you must change the value of the `-name` option to `iri iri:latest`.
     :::

     :::info:
-    To have the IRI Docker container restart on every reboot, add the `--restart=always` flag to the DOCKER RUN command.
+    To have the IRI Docker container restart on every reboot, add the `--restart=always` flag to the `docker run` command.
     :::

 2. Call the [getNodeInfo](../references/api-reference.md#getnodeinfo) endpoint to request general information about the IRI node